ChaofanTao/ChaofanTao.github.io/_pages/about.md

   + Proposed a method to mitigate the problem of data sparsity for doctors clustering by utilizing various types of clue (e.g. rating number and comment text).
   + Crawled various types of data and built an auto-encoder for discriminative representation learning.

-* July 2017 - Sept 2017 Intern at Center for Future Media, UESTC
+* July.
+2017 - Sept.
+2017 Intern at Center for Future Media, UESTC
   + Under the instruction of Prof. Yang Yang.
   + Finished Stanford Unsupervised Feature Learning and Deep Learning (Stanford-UFLDL) tutorial.
 [Code](https://github.com/ChaofanTao/MachineLearning-UFLDL)